Can Squirrels Eat Peanuts? Benefits, Serving suggestion

 Rather than feeding your bushy-tailed friends peanuts, you can feed them with real nuts like almonds, walnuts, and hazelnuts.

-Almonds: Almonds are tree nuts that offer squirrels calories, healthy fats, protein, carbs, fibre, vitamin E and magnesium – all essential nutrients.
+Almonds: Almonds are tree nuts that offer squirrels calories, healthy fats, protein, carbs, fiber, vitamin E, and magnesium – all essential nutrients.

-Walnuts: Walnuts are an excellent source of the omega-3 fatty acid alpha-linolenic acid (ALA) (30).
-Walnuts contain calories, healthy fat, carbs, protein, fibre, vitamin E, and magnesium – all essential nutrients.
+Walnuts: Walnuts are an excellent source of omega-3 fatty acid alpha-linolenic acid (ALA) (30).
+Walnuts contain calories, healthy fat, carbs, protein, fiber, vitamin E, and magnesium – all essential nutrients.

-Hazelnuts: Hazelnuts are one of a squirrel’s favourite nuts.
-These nuts are packed with calories, healthy fat, protein, fibre, carbs, vitamin E, and magnesium.
+Hazelnuts: Hazelnuts are one of a squirrel’s favorite nuts.
+These nuts are packed with calories, healthy fat, protein, fiber, carbs, vitamin E, and magnesium.

 Can squirrels eat all nuts?